dba vs phd

 Core Features of a PhD:

-• Concentrates on theoretical frameworks and scholarly publications.
+• Strong emphasis on theoretical frameworks and academic rigor

 DBA vs PhD: Key Differences